What is Sustainability? Environmental Sustainability is meeting present needs without compromising future generation’s ability to meet their needs.

 Other Sustainable Features

-Have You Seen Us Around Town? – Thanks to the generosity of the Wayne County Foundation and the Norcross Wildlife Foundation, CEC received a new-to-us Jetta that runs on CEC’s very own biodiesel.
+Have You Seen Us Around Town? – Thanks to the generosity of the Wayne County Foundation and the Norcross Wildlife Foundation, CEC received a new-to-us Jetta that was originally run on CEC’s very own biodiesel.
 Click here for a picture of the car!
 Special thanks to TKO Graphix their support, too.

 Visitors to CEC use a composting toilet located behind the Education Center.
 The structure was installed over a decade ago and still works great!
 With regular rotation and added sawdust, the Clivus Multrum produces useable compost within six years.
 Many newer models produce even quicker (some within months) and can be installed inside the home.
 Read more about the trailhead model and others at www.clivusmultrum.com.

 CEC received a grant from the Norcross Wildlife Foundation for the purchase of a FuelMeister II biodiesel production system.
-This system allows us to use waste vegetable oil (old fryer oil) along with methanol & lye and convert it into diesel or “biodiesel” fuel to be used in our tractors, mowers, & car.
+This system allowed us to use waste vegetable oil (old fryer oil) along with methanol & lye and convert it into diesel or “biodiesel” fuel to be used in our tractors, mowers, & car.
 All of the materials and supplies for this project were purchased in Indiana.
 The FuelMeister II system, lye, and other various supplies were purchased from Tri-State Alternative Energy located in Angola, IN.
-At this current time, we are collecting used fryer oil from Richmond Elks Country Club among other places.
 The methanol was purchased from Trueblood Lubricants located in Richmond.
-More…
+At this current time, we are not collecting used fryer oil for biodiesel production.

 (Pictured left: FuelMeister II)